doomvox/raku-study/notes/meeting_2022sep25.md

     1.  raku needs an actual manager?

-        1.  not so welcoming to new work
+        1.  not so welcoming to new work?

     2.  good raku people lost to rust?